 Case Image: is a description of a single Image that has a unique learning point

 Technical Note and Video Technique: detailed description of a new technique or improvisation of an old technique

-Surgical Tips: Small surgical tips and pearls are invited for this section.
+Surgical Tips: Small surgical tips and pearls are invited to this section.
 Pictures are essential and video will be preferable

 Letter to Experts: JOCR will soon be creating an Expert panel of surgeons.
-Readers of JOCR can ask queries regarding complicated cases to JOCR Experts.
+Readers of JOCR can ask queries regarding complicated cases JOCR Experts.
 These queries will be answered by experts.
-The Orthopaedic Research Group will add literature review to this expert opinion and article will be peer reviewed and published in 15 days.
+The Orthopaedic Research Group will add a literature review to this expert opinion and the article will be peer-reviewed and published in 15 days.

-- Following files will be essential for submission of an article
+- The following files will be essential for the submission of an article

 – Cover letter